coreinfrastructure/best-practices-badge/doc/other.md

         that?
 Do you just except them to have some security-related certification or take some specific course or what?"

-* If C/C++, MUST use ASAN or something like it.
+* If C/C++, MUST use ASAN or something like it during testing and fuzz testing.
 See
   <https://github.com/linuxfoundation/cii-best-practices-badge/issues/256>
+  Perhaps simply upgrade dynamic_analysis_unsafe to SHOULD or MUST.

 ## Potential sources for other criteria